Our Story

 • Racial, ethnic and gender bias in the juvenile justice system

 To conduct its study, the Committee formed work groups consisting of experts such as legal professionals, educators, and advocates.
 These groups utilized a comprehensive research methodology that included public hearings, surveys, focus groups, personal interviews, and roundtable discussions.
 The Committee also reviewed existing statistical studies and reports from other states to inform their findings and recommendations, which were ultimately presented to the Supreme Court in 2003.
-To redress these concerns and ensure a fairer, more equitable justice system, the Committee recommended the establishment of the Interbranch Commission.
+To redress these concerns and ensure a fairer, more equitable justice system, the Committee recommended the establishment of the Commission.

 Our Commission

-The Interbranch Commission was established in 2005 by all three branches of Pennsylvania government and is considered a model among the nation’s courts for addressing bias.
+The Commission was established in 2005 by all three branches of Pennsylvania government and is considered a model among the nation’s courts for addressing bias.
 The Commission is directed by Maraleen Shields, Esq. and consists of 24 volunteer appointees (“Commissioners”).
-Appointments are divided evenly between the three branches, giving our Commission its unique “Interbranch” arrangement.
+Appointments are divided evenly between the three branches, giving our Commission its unique “interbranch” arrangement.
 The Supreme Court of Pennsylvania receives eight appointments, as does the Governor and the General Assembly (2 by the President Pro Tempore of the Senate, 2 by the Speaker of the House of Representatives, 2 by the Minority Leader of the Senate, and 2 by the Minority Leader of the House).

 The work of the Commission is conducted through committees.
 To learn more about these Committees, use the buttons on this page to visit their pages.
 The Commissioners, who oversee the committees and any special initiatives, meet quarterly.